Saturn: The Stern Master Of Karma And The Gatekeeper Of Liberation

 Shani is the son of Surya (the Sun God) and Chhaya (Shadow).
 This parentage sometimes leads to a strained relationship with his father.
 He is the elder brother of Yama, the Hindu God of Death and Justice.
 While Shani delivers justice during one's lifetime, Yama judges after death.

-There's a popular legend about Shani being defeated by Hanuman ji and promising to alleviate the suffering of Hanuman's devotees, especially on Saturdays.
+There's a popular legend about Shani being defeated by Hanuman Ji and promising to alleviate the suffering of Hanuman's devotees, especially on Saturdays.

 It expresses its energy through its nakshatras—Pushya, Anuradha, and Uttara Bhadrapada—falling in the moksha trine, implicating its nature to detach from everyone and everything to attain salvation.